Credit Cards 101: Credit Card Basics

 Pay your bill on time

 Paying your bill on time is vital to responsible credit card usage.
-Not only can it help keep your credit card debt from building up, it also can help you develop and maintain a positive repayment history, which can help improve your creditworthiness.
+Not only can it help keep your credit card debt from building up, it also can help you develop and maintain a positive repayment history, which can improve your creditworthiness.

 Keep your balance below 30% of your available credit